 What if I have a Commercial Driver’s License?

-The laws in Illinois are even more severe for CDL holders who are stopped for DUI.
+The laws in Illinois are even more severe for CDL holders who are charged with DUI.
 If you are driving a commercial OR non-commercial vehicle, you must submit to a breath test or face the disqualification of your CDL.
 Refusal of such testing will result in the disqualification of your CDL privileges for a minimum of one year.

 How much money will an Illinois DUI cost me?

 There are two primary costs that result from an Illinois DUI: legal fees and court costs/fines.
 Legal fees depend on the complexity of your case, criminal background, and the type of DUI charge (misdemeanor or felony) you are facing.
 Since each DUI arrest is unique, a thorough, in-person consultation is required to explain exactly what actions need to be taken on your behalf and anticipated costs.
 The attorneys at The Davis Law Group, P.C. are able to quote you a specific fee range after discussing the details of your case.